• Management Staff & Board Members

 Karen Gardiner

 Karen Gardiner is a local resident, teacher and trustee of The Chartwell Trust, a privately managed charitable trust whose mission is to support and articulate the value and impact of the visual arts.
-She hopes to enable a deeper engagement by the community in the processes of thinking, seeing, doing and being through art and creative visual thinking for all.
+She is co-Director of the Chartwell outreach project called Squiggla, which encourages everyone to understand themselves as creative thinkers through the power of mark making.
+She hopes to enable a deeper engagement by the local community in the processes of thinking, seeing, doing and being through art and creative visual thinking for all.

 Wenmiao Bian